 - New Employee Welcome Letter: This article discusses why you want to use a new employee welcome letter and provides a sample new employee welcome letter with the starting schedule.

-- New Employee Welcome Letter: Schedule a Meeting Before Start Date: This sample new employee welcome letter suggests that the new employee meet with the manager before the official start date.
+- New Employee Welcome Letter to Schedule a Meeting Before Start Date: These sample new employee welcome letters suggests that the new employee meet with the manager before the official start date.

 - New Employee Welcome With Introduction to Coworkers: This sample welcome letter informs the new employee's coworkers about what the new employee's job entails.